gammaled/guled-investment-group/README.md

 I used the [Coolors](https://coolors.co/0a0a0a-575a5e-c40b08-246b94-f4f7f5) colour generator to find the colour scheme below that suited best for the project.

+What the colours are used for:

+* Rich Black #0A0A0A: for some headers, some body text, and navbar;
+* Davys Grey #575A5E: for other backgrounds;
+* International Orange Engineering #C40B08: for contact submit button, some body text;
+* Sapphire Blue #246B94: for "learn more" button and some headers;
+* Cultured #F4F7F5: for most body backgrounds, some body text and navbar font colour;

 ![Color Scheme](wireframes/colour-scheme.png)

+## Wireframing ##